jamesquinlan/dsc-techstack/topics/latex.md

 \end{outline}
 ```

-Remove the `[enumerate]` for unordered list.
+Remove the `[enumerate]` for an unordered list.

 ## Mathematics: equations and expressions
-One of the main advantages of LaTeX is the ease at which mathematical expressions can be written.
+One of the main advantages of LaTeX is the ease with which mathematical expressions can be written.
 LaTeX allows two writing modes for mathematical expressions: the inline mode and the display mode.
 The first one is used to write formulas that are part of a text.
-The second one is used to write expressions that are not part of a text or paragraph, and are therefore put on separate lines.
+The second one is used to write expressions that are not part of a text or paragraph and are therefore put on separate lines.
 Let's see an example of the inline mode:

 In physics, the mass-energy equivalence is stated
 by the equation $E=mc^2$, discovered in 1905 by Albert Einstein.